-- Real Cheese Please – I’ve never been a fan of fake cheese in cheese sauce, I like using real food ingredients, no processed cheese — this is that easy recipe!
+- Real Cheese Please – I’ve never been a fan of fake cheese in cheese sauce, I like using real food ingredients, so developing a recipe without Velveeta was a must — this is that easy recipe!
+Just like in my Panera Broccoli Cheese soup and this simple beer cheese dip.

-- Taste Tested – Tweaked and tested dozens of times, getting it just the way we like it and the reviews are in – it’s the BEST queso recipe, an easy appetizer!
+- Taste Tested – Tweaked and tested dozens of times to get it just the way we like it.
+The reviews are in – it’s the best queso recipe, making it an easy appetizer!
+Serve it with these loaded tater tots for the ultimate appetizer!

 - Game Day Appetizer – When you need a quick and easy appetizer for game day or taco Tuesday, this will be your go-to queso recipe, ready in minutes.

-- Real Cheese – It wouldn’t be the best, cheesiest queso fresco cheese dip without cheese would it?
-I use a blend of white American cheese (real milk, no oils, I used Boar’s Head from the deli), a handful of mozzarella cheese and sharp white cheddar for a bit of bite.
+- Real Cheese – It wouldn’t be the best, cheesiest queso fresco cheese dip without cheese, would it?
+I use a blend of white American cheese (real milk, no oils, I used Boar’s Head from the deli counter), a handful of mozzarella cheese, and sharp white cheddar for a bit of bite.

 - Spices – Real Mexican spices are where the flavor and aromatics are, the same used to in Mexican restaurant Queso.
-I use Red Pepper flakes, Cumin, Chili Powder, Nutmeg (yes!) and Kosher salt.
+I use Red Pepper flakes, ground Cumin, Chili Powder, Nutmeg (yes!), and Kosher salt.
+You could kick it up even more adding cayenne pepper.

-I use whole milk, all-natural white American cheese from the deli; purchase the cheese product block style and grate it like you would mozzarella, or buy in slices and cut into small pieces for easy melting.
-There is no oil in this cheese like other American cheeses.
+Expert Tip: I use whole milk, all-natural white American cheese from the deli; purchase the cheese product block style and grate it like you would mozzarella, or buy in slices and cut into small pieces for easy melting.
+There is no oil in this cheese like other American cheeses and the cheese melts beautifully.

-Step 1 – Heat Cream, Slowly Add Cheese
+Step 1 – Heat the Cream, Slowly Add the Cheese

-Pour half-and-half into a medium (heavy-bottomed) pot or 10 inch cast iron skillet and heat over medium heat.
+Pour half-and-half into a medium (heavy-bottomed) pot or a 10-inch cast-iron skillet or medium saucepan, and heat over medium heat.

 Once it starts simmering, but not boiling (it will crawl up sides of pan slightly when ready), reduce heat to low.